ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 # Test Problem Analysis and Progress

 ## Problem Description
 The test `test_mock_claude_client_custom_responses` in `tests/test_claude_api_integration.py` is failing with a TypeError, indicating that a NoneType object can't be used in an 'await' expression.
+Additionally, there's an error at teardown related to the `rep_call` attribute.

 ## Updated Hypotheses (Ranked by Likelihood)

-1. Asynchronous Method Call Issue (Highest Likelihood, Confirmed)
+1. Asynchronous Method Implementation Issue (Highest Likelihood, Confirmed)
-   - The test is not properly handling asynchronous calls.
+   - The `debug_dump` method in MockClaudeClient is not properly implemented as an asynchronous method.
    - Validation: Confirmed by the TypeError in the test output.
    - Status: Needs implementation.